Pinterest Pixel

 What is the shortcut for row height in Excel?

-What is the normal row height for Excel?
+What is the standard row height in Excel?

-The normal row height in Excel with the default font Calibri 11 is around 15 points, which may vary slightly depending on display scaling.
-This height comfortably accommodates standard text sizes.
+The normal row height in Excel is around 15 points.
+This height can accommodate standard text sizes.

 To adjust a row height in Excel, right-click the row number, choose ‘Row Height,’ input the desired value, and press ‘OK.’
 Alternatively, use your mouse to drag the row boundary or select the row, go to the ‘Home’ tab, click ‘Format,’ and select ‘Row Height.’